exakat/php-dictionary/dictionary.rst

 .. _day-in-seconds:

-Day are not 86400 seconds
+Day Are Not 86400 Seconds
 -------------------------

 Days in seconds is a classic bug when dealing with dates.
 It happens when adding 86400 seconds to a time to get the same time on the next day.